|Elliott Sound Products||Negative Impedance|

 Figure 4 - NIC Used To Drive An Audio Transformer

 The NIC is based on U1, which can be any normal opamp, a pair of paralleled opamps (for improved drive current), or an opamp with a buffer to allow it to drive a lower impedance.
-The output impedance is set by R4, and is 50 ohms to suite this transformer.
+The output impedance is set by R4, and is 50 ohms to suit this transformer.
 You must determine the correct value for the transformer you want to use, with a value that's a little less than the winding resistance.

 Note: Be very careful with this arrangement.
 It works exactly as claimed, but the negative impedance set by R4 must be less than the primary winding resistance.
 If you use more negative impedance, the circuit will oscillate at a low frequency, determined (at least in part) by the inductance of the transformer.
 If you rely on a simulator, you can easily be lulled into a false sense of security.